HOW TO USE LINKEDIN TO DEVELOP YOUR PERSONAL BRAND

 Whether you’re a professional, a small business owner, or a job seeker, you need to recognize the importance of your personal brand.
 Your personal brand is the image you reflect, your story, your values, and your expertise.
 In essence, your personal brand is your reputation.

-The realization that “you” and your image are a brand can be disconcerting.
+The realization that “you” and your image are a brand can be unsettling.
 We tend to associate brands with businesses and products; not ourselves.
-By developing your own personal brand, however, you can shape the way that potential customers, employers, and your peers see you.
+By developing your own personal brand, however, you can shape the way that potential customers, employers, and your peers see you; how they remember you.

 Reflect upon your values, your integrity, and the things that make you, you.
 Be sure that’s the way you want to be perceived and develop your personal brand accordingly.
 In today’s online world, there is no better tool to develop your personal brand than with your LinkedIn profile.